MaxWave: Rapid maximum likelihood wavelet reconstruction of non-Gaussian features in gravitational wave data: RESULTS

-We render the time and frequency domain non-whitened reconstructions of different types of glitches in columns 2 and 3 of Figure \ref{fig:Glitches} - with all the waveform features extracted and Gaussian noise removed.
+We render the time and frequency domain nonwhitened reconstructions of different types of glitches in columns 2 and 3 of Fig. \ref{fig:Glitches}.
 We also plot the residual after glitch subtraction in column 4.
+The reconstructions should only be compared with noise models subject to the detector's frequency sensitivities.
 Note that MaxWave struggles with subtracting glitches at low SNRs, which can be confused with Gaussian noise outliers.
-Even though our reconstructions depend on the number of wavelets identified, the reconstructions should only be compared with noise models subject to the detector's frequency sensitivities.

-The extra information about a glitch's time and frequency domain features can greatly aid Gravity Spy ML algorithms \cite{Gravity_Spy_2017}, which are currently only using Spectograms/Qscans (column 1 of Figure \ref{fig:Glitches}) to understand instrument noise.
-The data whitening process and Gaussian noise in such Qscans can distort the glitch and bias ML models.
-We provide a more detailed glitch reconstruction that could enhance ML algorithms by providing clearer training data, reducing noise-whitening biases, and leading to better identification and classification of transient noise in gravitational wave detectors.
+The extra information about a glitch's time and frequency domain features can greatly aid Gravity Spy ML algorithms \cite{Gravity_Spy_2017}, which are currently only using spectrograms/Qscans (column 1 of Fig. \ref{fig:Glitches}) to understand instrument noise.
+The data whitening process and Gaussian background in Qscans can alter the apparent morphology of glitches and affect how ML models interpret them.
+Although our nonwhitened reconstructions are also altered by the number of wavelets identified and the chosen time-frequency resolution, they isolate the non-Gaussian component of any glitch and enrich its morphological information.
+When incorporated into training data alongside the Qscans, these reconstructions can enhance glitch classification and improve the performance of spectrogram-based ML models.